What-is-app-stack

 9. IP Routing

 Another use of App Stack is for IP routing.
 When routing is complete, the network adopts a particular pattern, and communication between the networks is unaffected.
+To better understand your network setup, you can check your public IP address.

 10. User Login Page